-Chapter Five: Design by Committee and an Epidemic
+Chapter Four: Design by Committee and an Epidemic

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol

-Chapter Five: Design by Committee and an Epidemic
+Chapter Four: Design by Committee and an Epidemic

 A. The great repository under the floor of the dome.
 The walls are made very thick to support an arcade with imposts instead of double columns, if it may be deemed hereafter to make a dome of stone, however, the architects may be consulted on this subject as well as on the requisite thickness of the other foundation and basement walls, but the Commissioners will, I am confident, conclude it proper to make very strong walls for the support of so massive a building.